 The total annual compensation an applicant receives from his/her supporting institution.
 Institutional base salary (also called “base salary”) includes pay for research, teaching, or other activities.
 Institutional base salary excludes fringe payments, administrative or reimbursed expenses, and income earned outside of duties to the institution.

 An individual authorized to act in an official capacity on behalf of an LRP applicant's employer.
-The institutional contact is asked to report the applicant's salary and confirm to NIH that (1) the applicant will be provided time and resources to engage in research for the term of the LRP contract; (2) the applicant is or will be engaged in qualifying research for at least 50 percent or more of his/her total level of effort for an average of at least 20 hours per week during each quarterly service period, and; (3) the employer is a nonprofit organization.
+The institutional c is asked to report the applicant's salary and confirm to NIH that (1) the applicant will be provided time and resources to engage in research for the term of the LRP contract; (2) the applicant is or will be engaged in qualifying research for at least 50 percent or more of his/her total level of effort for an average of at least 20 hours per week during each quarterly service period, and; (3) the employer is a nonprofit organization.

 Loans for Disadvantaged Students (LDS)

 Loans issued by the U.S. Department of Health and Human Services.
 LDS loans qualify for repayment.
 Applicants with LDS loans also meet the disadvantaged background criteria for the Clinical Research LRP for Individuals from Disadvantaged Backgrounds.

 The Loan Repayment Committee (LRC), is composed of senior intramural scientists, including basic (bench) and clinical researchers, and science policy administrators.
 The LRC is chaired by the NIH Deputy Director for Intramural Research.
 DLR verifies the eligibility of applicants and loans submitted for repayment and notifies individuals when awards are made by the LRC.
 Since LRP participation is contingent upon NIH employment, applicants must be recommended by their employing Institute or Center (IC) of the NIH to be considered by the LRC.

 LRP Information Center